 again, to do no harm;

-- We strive to engage in an evolving, expansive, modern definition of strength;
+- I strive to engage in an evolving, expansive, modern definition of strength;

 - to recognize compassion and humility as signs of true strength;